-140 We construct the first paleostress model for India by applying a well-established paleo-stress 141 modelling methodology (Dyksterhuis et al., 2005a; Dyksterhuis and Müller, 2008; Dyksterhuis et al., 2005b) to model its lithospheric stress field and the surrounding oceanic crust for three 142 143 time slices, the Late Oligocene (33 Ma), the early Miocene (20 Ma) and the present.
-These times 144 were chosen because they represent tectonic events seen in India-Eurasia convergent rate graphs 145 (Zahirovic et al., 2012).
-Paleostress modelling of the Australian continent has shown that both 146 present and past stress fields can be well approximated by plate boundary stresses alone when 147 the stress field is dominated by collisional forces, largely balanced by mid-ocean ridge forces 148 (Müller et al., 2012).
-In these static paleostress models one side of the perimeter of a given plate 149 needs to be kept fixed, and in our case we use the Tibetan Plateau.
-This means that instead of 150 depending on the need to know the combination of forces actually acting on that side of the plate, including its topography, all other boundary forces acting on the plate are balanced by an 151 152 equivalent force along the side that is being held fixed.
-The applied forces are optimised to best 153 match present-day stress field data (Heidbach et al., 2007), and the optimised present-day model is used as a blueprint for paleo-stress models, which are set up using reconstructed plate 154 155 geometries following Seton et al. (2012).
+We construct the first palaeo-stress model for India by applying a well-established palaeo-stress modelling methodology (Dyksterhuis et al., 2005a,b; Dyksterhuis and Müller, 2008) to model its lithospheric stress field and the surrounding oceanic crust for three time slices, the Late Oligocene (33 Ma), the early Miocene (20 Ma) and the present.
+These times were chosen because they represent tectonic events seen in India-Eurasia convergent rate graphs (Zahirovic et al., 2012).
+Palaeo-stress modelling of the Australian continent has shown that both present and past stress fields can be well approximated by plate boundary stresses alone when the stress field is dominated by collisional forces, largely balanced by mid-ocean ridge forces (Müller et al., 2012).
+In these static palaeo-stress models one side of the perimeter of a given plate needs to be kept fixed, and in our case we use the Tibetan Plateau.
+This means that instead of depending on the need to know the combination of forces actually acting on that side of the plate, including its topography, all other boundary forces acting on the plate are balanced by an equivalent force along the side that is being held fixed.
+The applied forces are optimised to best match present-day stress